OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-container/index.md

 Each Deployment resource requires a unique `Deployment Name`.
 Kubernetes resources are identified by their names, so the name must be unique in the target [namespace](http://g.octopushq.com/KubernetesNamespace).

+When using the blue/green deployment strategy, the name entered in this field will be used as the base for the Deployment resource name.
+The Octopus deployment ID will then be appended to the name to ensure the blue and green Deployment resources have unique names.

 ### Replicas

 The desired number of Pod resources is set in the `Replicas` field.
 This is the number of replicas maintained by the ReplicaSet resource.
 This field is optional, and will default to a value of `1`.